 A student admitted to Grace School of Theology accepts the responsibility to conform to all Grace School of Theology rules and regulations.
 Proven failure to meet this obligation will justify appropriate disciplinary actions including, but not limited to, expulsion, suspension, disciplinary probation, or reprimand.
-Although the Seminary will make every reasonable effort to make the rules and regulations available, students are responsible for becoming familiar with them.
+The Seminary will make every reasonable effort to make the rules and regulations available.
+Students are responsible for becoming familiar with Grace rules and regulations.

-Grace School of Theology Judicial System is the responsibility of the Vice President of Student Services Office.
+Grace School of Theology Judicial System is the responsibility of the Provost and the Dean of Students.